kenwer/detectorist/README.md

 *   Use the sliders and spin-boxes on the right to adjust the **Confidence** and **NMS** thresholds.
 Detections will update automatically.
     * The **Confidence** threshold specifies the minimum confidence how sure the model must be about detecting an object before it reports that detection.
     * The **NMS** (non-maximum suppression) threshold helps to eliminate redundant and overlapping bounding boxes.
 The lower the threshold, the more strictly bounding boxes are calculated.
+*   You can sort the images into sub folders that are named after the detected object class using the corresponding action in the Tools menu.
+The images are copied, not moved.
-*   Optionally configure the crop & padding settings, and start cropping via the menu actions
+*   Optionally configure the crop & padding settings, and start cropping via the Tools menu actions
     * The cropped images will be placed in a subdirectory of the directory that is currently being viewed.
     * The name of the output directory encodes the confidence level and the model used (like: `detectorist_conf75_fish-detect-2025-08-01`).

 ## FAQ

 Frequently asked questions can be found at the [FAQ page](FAQ.md).

 ## AI Model
 The current object detection model has been trained on for approximately 130 epochs on around 900 images of fish.
 It's a start...

 ## Development